Thousands attend funeral of Chad's Deby, Macron pledges French support

 The group did not specify where the command post was located or give details of any casualties or damage.

-The French army said it had not carried out any air strikes this week in Chad, and Chad’s army did not respond to a request for comment.
+The French army said it had not carried out any air strikes this week in Chad.
+Chad’s army did not respond to a request for comment.

 France has about 5,100 troops based across the region and has its main base in N’Djamena.
 The United States also has military personnel there.